-Citizens On Patrol (COP) is a group of citizens who participate in a community-based crime prevention program in co-operation with the local law enforcement agency.
-The Chase Citizens on Patrol program is to encourage dedicated community volunteers to be of assistance to the Police by patrolling designated areas to observe any possible criminal activity.
-By being an extra set of “eyes and ears” the patrol is able to assist in the deterrence of crime in the community.
-The patrol is not designed to replace police but allows the police to be able to direct their focus to other areas of potential crime.
-The day to day operation of the Patrol is supervised by the Chase RCMP and the Program Chairperson.
+Citizens On Patrol (COP) is a group of dedicated citizens who participate in a community-based crime prevention program in co-operation with the local RCMP.
+It is part of a network of Citizens Patrols operating in communities of all sizes throughout Canada.
+Citizens on Patrol provide extra “eyes and ears” to assist local law enforcement in the deterrence of crime in the community through such means as vehicle patrols, foot patrols, speed and cell phone watches, and bicycle safety programs.
+The Citizens Patrol is not designed to replace police, but rather it allows the police to direct their focus to other areas of potential crime.
+The day to day operation of the Chase Citizens Patrol Program is directly supervised by the Chase RCMP working with the Program Directors.

 Qualifications and Responsibilities:

-- Be a resident of Chase Area or own or operate a business in Chase
+- Be a resident of the Chase Area or own or operate a business in Chase

 - Be of good character

-- Satisfy chairperson of your genuine commitment to the deterrence of unlawful activity in the Community
+- Satisfy the membership committee of your genuine commitment to the deterrence of unlawful activity in Chase

 - Maintain a positive and respectful presence in the community